Winetricks/winezeug/trunk/patchwatcher/readme.txt

 developers early warning of portability problems or subtle bugs in their code.

+Design

+Patchwatcher calls a patch (or patch series) a 'job'.
+Each job has a sequentially numbered directory.
+The first job received from the mailing list is 1, the second job is 2, etc.    Inside a job, patches
+(if more than one) are also numbered sequentially.

+Job directories live in named work queues which are just subdirectories of a directory called 'shared'.
+Job directories get moved around from queue to queue as they progress through their life cycle.

+The main work queues, in the order that jobs visit them, are:
+ 'inbox' (for jobs that have just been received), 'slave' (for jobs that have been assigned to a build slave), 'outbox' (for jobs that were just finished), and 'sent' (for jobs whose results have been emailed and uploaded).

+(In the future, when we support multiple build slave computers, there will be more than one 'slave' directory; we'll probably name them 'slave1', 'slave2', etc. or something clever like that.)

+So if we receive a three-patch series followed by a single patch, we would see files shared/inbox/1/[123].patch and shared/inbox/2/1.patch.

+When a patch is done being applied / built / tested, even if it fails, a file 'log.txt' is created with a summary of the errors, and files 'XXX.log' and 'XXX.err' are created for each patch, showing the build/test log and just the error messages.
+A successful job is one that has zero-length .err files and a log.txt that says "Patchwatcher: OK" on the first line.

+This architecture was chosen to make it as easy as possible to quickly throw together patchwatcher systems that use various kinds of build/test slaves.
+The fact that jobs are directories makes it easy to manually rerun jobs through whatever section of the pipeline you're debugging at the moment.

+An example patchwatcher system is provided, consisting of master.sh and wine-slave.sh. master.sh receives patches, assigns them to the single build slave, gathers the results when the build slave finishes them, and publishes the result. wine-slave.sh runs the standard Wine build and conformance test on each patch in the job, and resets its private build tree before each new job.

+More complex workflows are expected.
+For instance, we might send jobs out to MacOSX, Windows, Linux, and Solaris build slaves simultanously; master.sh would then be responsible for merging the results of the builds together once all were finished.  (i.e. producing a single log.txt file saying how many errors there were on each platform, with the URL of each .log and .err file.)

 Configuration

 1. install all the packages needed to build Wine,